angular/angular-cli/docs/documentation/build.md

 You can also add your own env files other than `dev` and `prod` by doing the following:
 - create a `src/environments/environment.NAME.ts`
 - add `{ "NAME": 'src/environments/environment.NAME.ts' }` to the `apps[0].environments` object in `.angular-cli.json`
-- use them via the `--env=NAME` flag on the build/serve commands.
+- use them via the `--environment=NAME` flag on the build/serve commands.

+Please note that `production` field inside default generated dev and prod environments has nothing to do with production build target. it's only a variable in the environment definition.

 ### Base tag handling in index.html